Prof. Dr. Sanjeev Sanghi, Indian Institute of Technology Delhi, India

 He is expert in: Finite Element Analysis; Design and analysis of composite structures; Mechanics of composite materials; Modeling and simulation of Nanocomposites; Stochastic analysis; Strategic planning; Technology transfer coordination.

-A. Prof. Yipin Wan, Chang′an University/School of Construction Machinery
+Prof. Dr. Yipin Wan, Chang′an University/School of Construction Machinery

 Research Area: Mechanical engineering; Innovative design; Fatigue reliability